home-assistant/home-assistant.io/source/_components/switch.bbb_gpio.markdown

     - **initial** (*Optional*): Initial state of the pin.
 Defaults to `False`.
     - **invert_logic** (*Optional*): If true, inverts the output logic to ACTIVE LOW.
 Default is `false` (ACTIVE HIGH).

-For more details about the GPIO layout, visit the [article](http://elinux.org/Beagleboard:BeagleBoneBlack) about the Beaglebone Black.
+For more details about the GPIO layout, visit the [article](http://elinux.org/Beagleboard:BeagleBoneBlack) about the BeagleBone Black.